Rethinking Real-world Image Deraining via An Unpaired Degradation-Conditioned Diffusion Model: Introduction

 \section{Introduction}

-Images captured under complicated rain scenarios inevitably suffer from the noticeable degradation of visual quality.
-The degradation causes detrimental impacts on many computer vision tasks such as image segmentation \cite{liu2020deep}, object detection \cite{wojna2019devil} and video surveillance \cite{sultani2018real}.
-Thus, it is indispensable to develop effective algorithms to recover high-quality rain-free images, which is referred to as \textit{image deraining}.

 Image deraining is an ill-posed problem.
-To make it well-posed, traditional methods usually exploit various image priors, such as sparse coding \cite{luo2015removing}, Gaussian mixture model \cite{li2016rain} and low-rank representation \cite{chang2017transformed}.
-However, these hand-crafted priors possess a limited representation ability, leading to poor deraining results under complicated and varied rainy scenes.
-By learning from massive synthetic clean/rainy image pairs, the performance of deep learning based techniques is substantially improved \cite{yang2017deep,fu2021rain}.
-However, these supervised methods usually achieve sub-optimal performance on real-world rainy images, due to the fact that i) there exists the domain gap between synthetic and real-world rainy images, and ii) collection of real-world and large-scale clean/rainy image pairs is usually not possible.
+By learning from massive synthetic clean/rainy image pairs, the performance of learning-based techniques is substantially improved \cite{yang2017deep,fu2021rain}, compared to the traditional prior wisdom, such as sparse coding \cite{luo2015removing}, Gaussian Mixture Model \cite{li2016rain}, and low-rank representation \cite{chang2017transformed}.
+Despite their successes, these fully supervised methods achieve sub-optimal performance on real-world rainy images, because of i) the existence of the domain gap between synthetic and real-world rainy images, and ii) the difficulty to collect large-scale real-world clean/rainy image pairs.

-To alleviate the aforementioned problems, semi-supervised deraining techniques, as promising solutions, leverage paired synthetic data for good initialization and unpaired real-world data for generalization \cite{wei2019semi,ye2021closing,yasarla2020syn2real}.
-Unfortunately, their performance still depends on the domain gap between the synthetic and real-world rainy images.
-Once the gap is much larger, the deraining results would be most unsatisfactory.
-Further, CycleGAN-based unsupervised methods are proposed for real-world image deraining, avoiding paired training data \cite{wei2021semi,han2020decomposed,jin2019unsupervised,zhu2019singe,chen2022unpaired}.
-But these methods are known as being difficult to train, due to their complex adversarial objectives.
-Thus, they easily suffer from a series of problems of premature convergence, model collapse, and robust overfitting, leading to image degradation including the loss of image details, remnant rain, halo artifacts, and/or color distortion.
+To alleviate the aforementioned problems, semi-supervised deraining techniques, leverage paired synthetic data for good initialization and unpaired real-world data for generalization \cite{wei2019semi,ye2021closing,yasarla2020syn2real}.
+But the transferability is still limited since the rain patterns of synthetic images are fixed while the rain patterns of real-world images are dynamically changing.
+Furthermore, the introduction of CycleGAN \cite{zhu2017unpaired} makes Generative Adversarial Networks (GANs) the preferred model family for real-world image deraining tasks, as they avoid the need for paired data \cite{wei2021semi,han2020decomposed,jin2019unsupervised,zhu2019singe,chen2022unpaired}.
+However, these unpaired deraining methods are known as being difficult to train due to their complex adversarial objectives.
+As a result, they are susceptible to a series of problems, such as premature convergence, model collapse, and optimization instability.
+Moreover, these methods, limited only to single rain degradation cases, may not be optimal for multiple degradations in real-world rainy conditions, leading to image degradation including the loss of image details, remnant rain, halo artifacts, and/or color distortion.